-The Book of Mormon: A Superior Revelation
+The Book of Mormon: A Superior Revelation or a Hoax?

 Missionaries for the Mormon Church have converted millions of people to the Church of Jesus Christ of Latter-day Saints by convincing them that the Book of Mormon is true and superior to the Bible.